-Through the continued implementation of instructional leadership and data-driven targeted intervention our school has continued to improve in the percentage of students performing in the top 2 bands in reading.
+Through the continued implementation of instructional leadership and data-driven targeted intervention our school has continued to improve in the percentage of students being on-track in reading.
 This has been achieved by using internal assessment data to target intervention and effective classroom practices driven by "What Works Best".
-Throughout the year the AP Curriculum & Instruction allocation of 2.0 FTE was utilised to develop data talk processes and build the capacity of all teachers for the new curriculum.
+Throughout the year the AP Curriculum & Instruction allocation of 2.0 FTE was utilised to develop collaborative processes and build the capacity of all teachers for the new curriculum.

-In 2023, the AP Curriculum & Instruction role will be utilised to continue instructional leadership practices and data-driven intervention to build strong foundations for academic success with the new syllabus.
+In 2024, the AP Curriculum & Instruction role will be utilsed to continue instructional leadership practices and data-driven intervention to build strong foundations for academic success with the new syllabus.